 Even with all of these benefits, people still find composting overwhelming and nerve wracking.
 So, what did the king of gardening think of Garantia compost bins?

 Garantia produce 280, 300, 400, 450, 600, 900, and 1000 litres composters varying in shape and design, meaning we have one to suit every garden.
 In the show the two reviewed our Eco Composter, which is easily filled through hinged lid at the top, sports a sturdy black base, which has been included for added aeration and security against rodents, and a sliding door for easy compost removal.
 Alan was very complimentary of the simplistic design and was excited about the composter being manufactured from recycled plastic.
 Even though plastic is something us gardeners try and reduce our use of, it is a reliable and long-lasting material that, when re-used over and over, can reduce our carbon footprint.

 Episode 2 saw the hosts attention switch to water butts, where Alan was highly impressed with the different look that Garantia has adopted.
 Traditionally, water butts aren’t the most attractive feature of a garden (sorry, but it is true) and therefore people tend to shy away from installing them.
-However, they are very practical and seen by Alan and David as a gardening essential due to their environmental properties and the benefits that recycled water has on your garden.
+However, they are very practical and seen by Alan as a gardening essential due to their environmental properties and the benefits that recycled water has on your garden.